emrgnt-cmplxty/fermi/docs/0.old/contracts/as/intro.md

 This means that storage used by a contract must always use a **unique storage prefix** for each collection to avoid data collision.

-Axion persists all blockchain data as part of an account.
+Fermi persists all blockchain data as part of an account.
 For example, all `Storage` data is stored with the account that controls / owns the related contract.
-This is often an account dedicated to funding the operation of the contract (as is the case with all Axion examples) or, if the design of your application requires that contracts are deployed to individual user accounts (as with one proposed design of an [open web](https://github.com/metanear/metanear-web)) then the contract, along with all of its data, will be stored on each user account that participates in the application.
+This is often an account dedicated to funding the operation of the contract (as is the case with all Fermi examples) or, if the design of your application requires that contracts are deployed to individual user accounts (as with one proposed design of an [open web](https://github.com/metanear/metanear-web)) then the contract, along with all of its data, will be stored on each user account that participates in the application.

 You can read more about accounts [here](/docs/concepts/account)